fredericodes/Zanshin/README.md

 ## What are the ethical benefits or usecases of keyloggers?
 * With keyloggers, an organization can track all the activities of their employees or users that uses their devices.
 * It helps with auditing and monitoring.
-* An individual can monitor their own devices while they are away from keyboard.
+* An individual can monitor their own devices to trace their own keyboard activities while they are on or away from keyboard.

 ## What you should not do with keyloggers.
 * Keyloggers are to be used ethically and only with authorised permission.